OndrejSladky/kmercamel/README.md

 Alternatively, if your operating system supports it, you can run `./🐫` instead of `./kmercamel`.

-Currently, KmerCamel does not support gziped files as an input.
+Currently, KmerCamel🐫 does not support gziped files as an input.
 A possible workaround is to use `gzcat` and process substitution.

 ```